scmscomb/scmscomb.github.io/conference.md

 Participants are encouraged to stay in the Jiangwan Campus / Wujiaochang area for convenient transportation to the Shanghai Center for Mathematical Sciences.

+### Transportation

+Fudan University, Jiangwan Campus, can be conveniently reached by metro or taxi from both Pudong International Airport and Hongqiao International Airport / Railway Station.

 ### Meals

 Coffee breaks and lunches will be provided during the conference.

 Additional information regarding the conference dinner and banquet arrangements will be announced later.

+### Visa Information

+Participants who require a visa to enter China are encouraged to contact the organizers early.
+Invitation letters can be provided upon request.

 </section>